MobleyLab/Lomap/README.md

 Alchemical free energy calculations hold increasing promise as an aid to drug discovery efforts.
-However, applications of these techniques in discovery projects have been relatively few, partly because of the difficulty of planning and setting up calculations.
+However, applications of these techniques in discovery projects have been relatively rare, partly because of the difficulty of planning and setting up calculations.
 The lead optimization mapper (LOMAP) was introduced as an automated algorithm to plan efficient relative free energy calculations between potential ligands within a substantial of compounds.
 The original LOMAP code was mainly based on commercial APIs such as OpenEye and Schrodinger.
-The aim of this project is to deveop a new version of LOMAP based on free avalaible APIs such as RDKit offering the scientific community a free tool to plan in advance binding free energy calculations
+The aim of this project is to develop a new version of LOMAP based on free avalaible APIs such as RDKit offering the scientific community a free tool to plan in advance binding free energy calculations.

 ## Prerequisites